Seeyong/seeyong.github.io/README.md

-# Machine Learning Study Blog
+# Machine Learning Study Blog by Seeyong
-## from begginer to real MLer
+## from begginer to Machine Learner

+Hello Marchine!